I won’t beat around the bush here: setting boundaries is as essential to your well-being as water, food, and air.

-An ultimatum is similar to a boundary except that it is “final” and it rooted in poor boundaries to begin with.
+An ultimatum is similar to a boundary except that it is “final” and is rooted in poor boundaries, to begin with.
 In the case with your friend, an ultimatum might be answering the phone every time they call, seething about it inside, and then one day, yelling at them and telling them that they are rude and telling them to never call you again.

 Notice that an ultimatum still has two parts.
 But the way you approach it is totally different.
-Setting boundaries is proactive, responsive, and grounded in self responsibility whereas ultimatums are reactive and lays blame on the other person.
+Setting boundaries is proactive, responsive, and grounded in self-responsibility whereas ultimatums are reactive and lay blame on the other person.